osohq/oso/docs/more/security.rst

 ----

 The core of oso is written in Rust, which vastly reduces the risk of memory unsafety relative to many other low-level and embeddable languages (e.g., C, C++).
-The oso engineering team codes defensively – we makes extensive use of types, validate inputs, and handle errors safely.
+The oso engineering team codes defensively – we make extensive use of types, validate inputs, and handle errors safely.

 All source code is available at `our GitHub repository <https://github.com/osohq/oso>`_.